googleapis/google-api-nodejs-client/src/apis/dlp/README.md

 > Provides methods for detection, risk analysis, and de-identification of privacy-sensitive fragments in text, images, and Google Cloud Platform storage repositories.

+## Support status
+**Note**: Google provides multiple libraries for this service.
+This library is in maintenance mode, and will continue to be made available for users who have existing applications.
+If you're building a new application, or modernizing a legacy application, please use [@google-cloud/dlp](https://www.npmjs.com/package/@google-cloud/dlp) instead.
+The [@google-cloud/dlp](https://www.npmjs.com/package/@google-cloud/dlp) library is faster, easier to use, and better maintained.

+To learn more, see [Client Libraries Explained](https://cloud.google.com/apis/docs/client-libraries-explained).

 ## Installation

 ```sh